HISTORY: THE STORY OF HUMANITY

 Grace Fleming, 2019

-The ideals aspired to in the Declaration, probably more than any other document, paved the way for the abolishment of slavery, due process and equal protection, and the Women’s and Civil Rights movements.
+The ideals aspired to in the Declaration, probably more than any other document, paved the way for the abolishment of slavery, due process, and equal protection.
+They also inspired the Women’s and Civil Rights movements.
 All of these events, when analyzed contextually, tell the story of a Nation striving to fulfill the legacy of equality established in our founding documents.

 Americans have moved past the politics of the 1960s.
 They are tolerant, integrated, and in agreement that malicious racial theories of all kinds should stay out of the classroom.